The Polar Ice Museum

 Project Description

-Several monitors will be displayed in a random semi-circle showcasing an ice cave created by the IRC.
-It’s designed in 3D space (using the Unreal gaming engine software) and therefore the multi-channel output will be continuous.
-Polar data will activate animations across the screens.
 In front of the monitors will be a 4-foot white, circular tabletop sculpture with a 3D relief of a topographical landscape carved into it.
-Colored water will fill the relief sculpture, revealing a photographic image of a local landscape.
-Therefore, data flooding the Polar Ice regions (5 locations in Greenland) will affect local topology.
+Colored water will fill the relief sculpture, revealing a photographic image of a local business in Turners Point that faces flooding by the year 2050.

 Collaboration and Methods